Master the Art of Manufactured Spending: Maximizing Credit Card Rewards Safely

 What Is Manufactured Spending?

-Manufactured spending (MS) is the practice of strategically using your credit card to generate spending that can be converted back to cash, allowing you to meet minimum spending requirements without actually increasing your out-of-pocket expenses.
+Manufactured spending (MS) is the practice of using your credit card to generate spending that can be converted back to cash, allowing you to meet minimum spending requirements without increasing your out-of-pocket expenses.

-Think of it as creating artificial spending cycles where you use your credit card to purchase items or services that can be liquidated back to cash, which you then use to pay off your credit card balance.
-The goal is to earn points, miles, or unlock bonuses while maintaining a neutral cash position.
+Think of it as creating spending cycles where you purchase items or services that can be liquidated back to cash, which you then use to pay off your credit card balance.
+The goal is earning points, miles, or unlocking bonuses while maintaining a neutral cash position.

 Meeting Minimum Spending Requirements